DGLA Actions: An Application in GR: DGLAs and Actions

 \subsection{Actions on Classical Field Theories}

-Given a classical field theory $(\cE,S)$, its covariant phase space is pre-symplectic and an action by a Lie algebra should be by symplectic vector fields.
-If we are interested in realizing symmetries as observables, e.g., as in Noether's Theorem, then we should actually ask that our action factors through the Lie subalgebra of Hamiltonian vector fields.\footnote{The notion of Hamiltonian vector field indeed makes sense in the pre-symplectic setting.
-A vector field $X$ is Hamiltonian if there exists a function $f$ such that $i_X \omega = df$.}
+Given a classical field theory $(\cE,S)$, a symmetry action by a Lie algebra should be by symplectic vector fields on the space of classical solutions.
+If we are interested in realizing symmetries as observables, e.g., as in Noether's Theorem, then we should actually ask that our action factors through the Lie subalgebra of Hamiltonian vector fields.

+The BV formalism provides a resolution of the (functions on) the Euler--Lagrange locus.
+This resolution is with respect to natural gauge symmetries, we may wish to consider additional symmetries and their associated conserved currents/charges.
+In the BV formalism, there is a natural (shifted) symplectic structure and corresponding Poisson bracket.
+The condition for our symmetry action now becomes that $\mathfrak{g}$ acts via symplectic vector fields which commute with the vector field $\{S,-\}$.